papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/parachains/asset-hub/overview.md

 The protocol ensures that each asset ID (an integer) is unique, enabling creators to assign metadata such as the asset symbol.
 Therefore, users should verify their assets to confirm they possess the correct ID.
 For instance, although anyone can label their asset as USDT, users will probably seek the one issued by [Tether](https://tether.to/en/){target=_blank} (asset ID 1984).

-For more information on how to verify the legitimacy of an asset on Asset Hub, you can read [this article](https://support.polkadot.network/support/solutions/articles/65000181800){target=_blank}.
+You can read the [What is Asset Hub and How Do I Use it?](https://support.polkadot.network/support/solutions/articles/65000181800){target=_blank} article for more information on verifying an asset's legitimacy on Asset Hub.

 ### Foreign Assets